Signs of the Last Days: Arrogance

 Then that lawless one will be revealed whom the Lord will slay with the breath of His mouth and bring to an end by the appearance of His coming; 9 that is, the one whose coming is in accord with the activity of Satan, with all power and signs and false wonders, 10 and with all the deception of wickedness for those who perish, because they did not receive the love of the truth so as to be saved.
 11 For this reason God will send upon them a deluding influence so that they will believe what is false, 12 in order that they all may be judged who did not believe the truth, but took pleasure in wickedness.
 2 Thessalonians 2:8-12 (NASB)

 But that is in the future, and this is now.
-We yet have the opportunity of coming into the light of God’s truth about our sin and finding mercy.
-We can know him as the one who said:
+We still have the opportunity of coming into the light of God’s truth about our sin and finding mercy.
+We also can know the judge as the one who said:

 Come to Me, all who are weary and heavy-laden, and I will give you rest.
 Matthew 11:28 (NASB)